I’m embarrassed to tell you when we made this Halloween gingerbread house. But I will anyway.

 There were chocolate kisses on the table, too, but I think they just got eaten.

 I think they did a pretty great job on their Halloween gingerbread house!
-Here's a view of the roof and the candy corn shingles.
+It looks very autumnal.
+Here’s a view of the roof and the candy corn shingles.

 And here’s a view of the leaf-strewn ground around the house.